ingride-n/fire/README.md

 - JavaScript
 - React.js

 To install dependences, run `npm install`.
-Follow these steps to build the project locally.
+Follow these steps to build the project locally/ run in development.
 - Run `npm start`
 - Open `https://localhost:3000` in a browser window.
 It automatically refreshes on each build.